AprentiDigital/DSLDocumentation/glossary.md

 ### Application programming interface (API)

-This is a piece of software that has the purpose of facilitating communication from other programs.
+An API is a piece of software that handles communication coming from other programs.
 REST and GraphQL are technologies that are used to implement APIs.

 ### Attribute

-Attributes are a C# concept similar to "tags" in Gherkin. they are non-functional documentation elements that other systems my interpert.
+Attributes are a C# concept similar to "tags" in Gherkin.
+They are non-functional documentation elements that other systems may interpret.

 Think of them as hashtags in tweets, but for code.

 ### Behavior-Driven Development (BDD)

-Introduced aroudn 2008 this development methodology aimed to address the problem of developers building the wrong thing.
-The practice of creating a specification before implemnetation.
-These specifications are in a form that are machine parsable and human readable, leading the specifications to become the acceptance tests of the development work.
+BDD is a development methodology that was introduced around 2008 to help developers know exactly what they need to build.
+It helps with the practice of creating a specification before implementation.
+These specifications are in a form that are both machine-parsable and human-readable, which means the specifications act as the acceptance tests for the development work.

 ### Bounded context

-Words have meanings within a context, for instance when you are taking a class about cars "gas" means gasoline, where as in the physics class "gas" means a state like solid or liquid.
+Words have meanings within a context.
+For instance, when you are talking about cars, "gas" refers to gasoline, whereas in a physics class, "gas" means a state like solid or liquid.
+A bounded context defines a set of related things.
+Within Domain-Driven Design (DDD), a bounded context is a pattern that helps deal with large models by breaking up them up into parts.

 This also applies in large organizations, where as the UI team has a clear idea of what and "account" is, but the CFO has a different meaning for "account".

-When creating a Domain-Specific Langauge you want to be clear what is in or out of context as you want to minimize confusion.
-This may mena that in large organizations you will need multiple bounded contexts and multiple Domain-specific Langauges.
+When creating a Domain-Specific Language, it's important to be clear what is in or out of context to minimize confusion.
+This may mean that in large organizations you will need multiple bounded contexts and multiple Domain-Specific Languages.

 ### Container